jrean/laravel-user-verification/README.md

 ## Contribute

-This package is (yet) under active development and refactoring.
+This package is (yet) under development and refactoring but is ready for production.
 Please, feel free to comment, contribute and help.
+I will be happy to get some help to deliver tests.

 ## License